jstumfoll2/springle/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License -- see LICENSE file for more detail.

 ## Acknowledgments